 Equity Purchase.
 In connection with the Medtech acquisition and as contemplated by their respective senior management agreements, Messrs.
-Mann, Anderson, Butler and Fink, and on March 17, 2004, Mr. Schrank and Mr. Millar, each acquired (1) a strip of class B preferred units and/or common units of Prestige Holdings, which are referred to as "co-invest units," and (2) additional common units, which are available only for issuance to management investors and which are referred to as "carried units."
+Mann, Anderson, Butler and Fink each acquired (1) a strip of class B preferred units and/or common units of Prestige Holdings, which are referred to as "co-invest units," and (2) additional common units, which are available only for issuance to management investors and which are referred to as "carried units."
 A description of the class B preferred units and the common units is set forth below under "Limited Liability Company Agreement."
-The purchase price of the class B preferred units and the common units was \$1000 per unit and \$0.10 per unit,
+The purchase price of the class B preferred units and the common units was \$1000 per unit and \$0.10 per unit, respectively.

 Co-invest units were fully vested when purchased.
 Carried units, however, are subject to vesting.
 Fifteen percent of Mr. Mann's carried units were vested when purchased and 17% will vest annually over a period of five years from the date of purchase, subject to acceleration in the event of a sale of Prestige Holdings.
 Twenty percent of Messrs.
-Anderson, Butler, Fink, Schrank and Millar's carried units will vest annually over a period of five years from the date of purchase, subject to acceleration in the event of a sale of Prestige Holdings.
+Anderson, Butler and Fink's carried units will vest annually over a period of five years from the date of purchase, subject to acceleration in the event of a sale of Prestige Holdings.
 The senior management agreements prohibit a management investor from transferring any of his co-invest units or carried units, subject to specified exceptions.
 The transfer restrictions terminate with respect to specified securities upon such securities being transferred in a public sale and with respect to all securities upon the sale of Prestige Holdings.